ap4347/2102/docs/03-Lecture.md

 # Lecture 03 {-}

+&nbsp;

 We continue exploring different data structures in R programming language.
 In this lecture we will discuss `matrices` and `data frames`.

 ## Matrices {-}

-Matrices are R objects in which the elements are arranged in a two-dimensional rectangular layout (columns and rows).
+Matrices are R objects in which elements are arranged in a two-dimensional rectangular layout (columns and rows).
 A column is a vertical representation of data, while a row is a horizontal representation of data.
 Like vectors, matrices work with homogeneous data only.

-### Creating matrices {-}
+### Creating Matrices {-}

 We use `matrix()` function to create a matrix.
 It has the following arguments (input values):